AsudeTimur/YMGK/README.md

 # YMGK

 ## Project Overview
-AR_Project is an Augmented Reality application developed as part of the Software Engineering Current Topics course.
+YMGK is an Augmented Reality application developed as part of the Software Engineering Current Topics course.

 ## Technologies Used
 - Unity 2022.3.51f1